spaceconcordia/rocketry-performance/documentation/Performance_Model_Spec.md

 # Performance Model Specification

 ## Overview
-The goal of this project is to create a Performance Model in Matlab in order to input current structural design parameters and simulate flight characteristics in order to optimize the rocket in meeting the mission requirements.
+The goal of this project is to create a Performance Model in Matlab to simulate the rocket flight characteristics.

 Specifically the model should verify the maximum altitude and velocity.
 Further developments are explored for future enhancement.
-The model will be developed in a modular fashion in order to support future expansion.
+A modular development pattern will be followed order to support expansion.
+Unit testing of simulator logic will be undertaken in all reasonable places, and validation will be provided by testing the overall model against 3rd party flight data where available.

+The model must take as input the current structural design parameters, thrust information, and simulated ambient conditions of the launch environment.
+Certain parameters will be dynamic; as the motor expends fuel, the position of the center of gravity and center of pressure will shift with decreasing mass.
+Additionally the moments of inertia will be altered.
+These dynamic parameters must be considered to maximize the accuracy of the model.

 ## General Assumptions

 - subsonic flight
 - not real-time
 - axis-symmetric rigid body rocket